quicwg/base-drafts/draft-ietf-quic-recovery.md

 Handshake packets, which contain STREAM frames for stream 0, are critical to QUIC transport and crypto negotiation, so a separate alarm is used for them.

-The handshake timeout SHOULD be set to twice the initial RTT.
+The initial handshake timeout SHOULD be set to twice the initial RTT.

-There are no prior RTT samples within this connection.
-However, this may be a resumed connection over the same network, in which case, a client SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
+At the beginning, there are no prior RTT samples within a connection.
+Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.

 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.